For Canadian and International applicants

 Step 10.
 When the visa is granted, you should secure transportation and share your travel plans with AMBS.
 You should also purchase health insurance at this point, and make sure housing is finalized.
 (June/July)

 Step 11.
 As soon as possible after arrival on campus, you should check in with the Registrar so that you can be registered with SEVIS.
-The Registrar will make copies of your visa and stamped I-20, print an I-94 document from the federal database, make copies of your proof of health insurance, and tell you how to remain in good status with SEVIS.
+The Registrar will make copies of your visa and stamped I-20, print an I-94 document from the federal database, make copies of your proof of health insurance, and tell you how to remain in good standing with SEVIS.
 (August)